atosatto/packer-templates/output-vmware-iso/README.md

-Keeping this directory to prevent some packer nasty such as
+Keeping this directory to prevent some packer nasty errors such as

 ```bash
 # [ ... ]